 How to Detect Wind Damage to Your Roof

-After the storm, look for shingles on the ground, and inspect your roof for missing shingles and other signs of wear.
+After the storm, look for shingles on the ground and inspect your roof for missing shingles and other signs of wear.
 High winds can damage your shingles without tearing them off entirely.
-If a shingle comes unsealed and starts flapping in the wind, you may see horizontal creases on it, indicating is has been unsealed and damaged by flexing.
+If a shingle comes unsealed and starts flapping in the wind, you may see horizontal creases on it, indicating it has been unsealed and damaged by flexing.